AyeGill/memoman/README.md

   - [ ] Only `SimpleCard.hs` should care about card fetching logic
   - [ ] Move logic out of `Main.hs`
   - [x] `CliViewer.hs` should care about cli interaction.
+  - Currently, logic pertaining to the SuperMemo system in tangled up with the cli interaction, which is unacceptable.
 - [ ] Write proper robust parsing code.
   - [ ] Including for arguments.
 - [x] Use `Data.Text` and `Shelly` types everywhere.